GoogleChrome/chrome-extensions-samples/api-samples/idle/README.md

 ## Overview

-In this sample, the `chrome.idle` API is used to detect when the user is idle and to store the history of the user's idle state.
+In this sample, the `chrome.idle` API detects and stores the history of the user's idle state.

 ## Implementation Notes